SaraIsachari/K2View-Academy/articles/15_web_services/17_Graphit/06_using_graphit_files_with_parameters.md

 ![](/articles/15_web_services/17_Graphit/images/39_graphit_with_parameters.PNG)

-## Parameters Setup When Calling Graphit Directly From Swagger
+## How Do I Configure Parameters When Calling Graphit Directly From Swagger?
 Add the parameters to the Parameters window to create a GET request for the Graphit file and populate the parameters in Swagger.

 Note that to execute the Graphit file, populate the parameter's value in Swagger.
 The Debug values are only taken as input in Debug mode.